neuralmagic/examples/notebooks/generate-text/readme.md

 Temperature is a hyperparameter that controls the randomness of predictions by scaling the logits before applying softmax.
 When set to 1, the model behaves normally, sampling each word according to its probability.
 Lower temperatures lead to less randomness and more confident outputs, while higher temperatures encourage diversity and creativity in the text generated.

-Here's a more detailed explanation of its effects:
 - **High Temperature (e.g., >1):** The model's outputs become more random and potentially more creative.
 It's like heating the decision space - more words get a chance to be chosen, even those with lower initial probabilities.
 - **Low Temperature (e.g., <1):** The model's outputs become more deterministic.
 Lower temperatures effectively sharpen the distribution, making the model more conservative and more likely to repeat the most probable sequences of words.